 To enable comparisons, we summarize the effect of each implementation "secret" by a single dimensionless number for each benchmark formula.
 Usually, this is simply the speedup factor, but in some cases where the numerator is not available, we argue for a more synthetic measure.
-If a benchmark cannot run on our machine with 1GB of memory, it is assigned time $\infty$ .
+If a benchmark cannot run on our machine, it is assigned time ∞ .

-4.1.
-BDD-based automata representation
+4.1 BDD-based automata representation

 The very first attempt to implement the decision procedure used a representation based on conjunctive normal forms-however this quickly showed to be very inefficient.
-The first actually useful version of the Mona tool was the 1995 experimental ML-version [20].
-The reason for the success was the novel representation of automata based on (reduced and ordered) BDDs (Binary Decision Diagrams) [9, 10] for addressing the problem of large alphabets.
-In addition, the representation allows some specialized algorithms to be applied [32, 26].
+The first actually useful version of the MONA tool was the 1995 experimental ML-version [21].
+The reason for the success was the novel representation of automata based on (reduced and ordered) BDDs (Binary Decision Diagrams) [10, 11] for addressing the problem of large alphabets.
+In addition, the representation allows some specialized algorithms to be applied [33, 27].
 A BDD is a graph representing a boolean function.
 The BDD representation has some extremely convenient properties, such as compactness and canonicity, and it allows efficient manipulation.
-BDDs have successfully been used in a long range of verification techniques (a popular one is [35]).
-In Mona, a special form of BDDs, called shared multi-terminal BDDs, or SMBDDs are used.
-As an example, the transition function of the tiny automaton shown in Section 2 is represented in Mona as the following SMBDD:
+BDDs have successfully been used in a long range of verification techniques (a popular one is [36]).
+In MONA, a special form of BDDs, called shared multi-terminal BDDs, or SMBDDs are used.
+As an example, the transition function of the tiny automaton shown in Section 2 is represented in MONA as the following SMBDD: